Preventing outages with pkill's new --require-handler flag

 Why are signals so problematic?

 The fundamental issue is that many signals, including the widely used SIGHUP, have a default disposition of terminating the process.
-This reflects the literal meaning embedded in SIGHUP's name – "hangup" – which indicates the terminal connection was severed, making process continuation unnecessary.
+This reflects the literal meaning embedded in SIGHUP's name – "hangup" – which indicates the terminal connection was severed, making continued process execution unnecessary.
 This original meaning remains valid today, and is used in places like remote SSH sessions where disconnection triggers process termination.

 SIGHUP has, however, also started moonlighting with an additional purpose: requesting applications to reload their configuration or rotate their logs.
 This mixed interpretation of SIGHUP emerged because daemon processes typically run detached from any controlling terminal, so since these background services wouldn't naturally receive terminal disconnection signals, SIGHUP was repurposed by application authors.
 Unfortunately, these mixed signals about SIGHUP's meaning create a confusing interface with competing interpretations.